dc-thomson/platform-code-benchmark/README.md

  - Personal Github Account and Basic Github Familiarity

 ## Setup
- - Fork this repository into your own github account
+Either:
- - Make the newly forked repository "Private", to hide your work from others
+ - Download the Zip of this repository, then use it to create a new git repo in your own github account or
- - Checkout the "main" branch and begin the Exercise
+ - Checkout the main branch then change the remote of your local repo to point to a new repository in your own github account

 ## Running the Script
 ### Option 1: Node.js on Workstation